 Since people with disabilities need to get out early, it is very important that you know what is happening in your own community.
+If there is no representative for you, consider getting involved yourself.

 7. YOUR NEIGHBORS

 Get to know your neighbors.